 Ariel graduated with a degree in music and no technical experience.
 Within eight months she was working as an automated tester, and now manages a team of automated testers.

 Ben had a B.A. degree and one basic programming class in high-school.
 He followed this program and had a full-time development job in six months.
-He now has worked in both front-end and back-end development.
+He now has four years of experience in both front-end and back-end development.

 The Free Course